2:26-cv-00045

 VI.
 Other Allegations

-- Indirect Infringement: The complaint alleges induced infringement, stating that at least since the filing of the suit, Accenture has knowingly encouraged infringement by selling the accused products and distributing "product literature and website materials" that allegedly instruct end users on how to use them in an infringing manner (Compl. ¶14-15).
+The complaint alleges induced infringement, asserting that Defendant knowingly and intentionally induces infringement by selling its products to customers and distributing "product literature and website materials" that allegedly direct end users to use the products in a manner that infringes the ’513 Patent Compl. ¶14-15

-- Willful Infringement: The complaint does not use the term "willful."
-However, it alleges that the service of the complaint and its attached (but unprovided) claim charts constitutes "Actual Knowledge of Infringement," which could form the basis for a claim of post-suit willful infringement and enhanced damages (Compl. ¶13-14).
+The complaint does not use the term "willful."
+However, it alleges that the filing of the complaint provides Defendant with "Actual Knowledge of Infringement" Compl. ¶13 This allegation may form the basis for a claim of post-suit willful infringement if infringement continues.
+The complaint does not allege any facts suggesting pre-suit knowledge.

 VII.
 Analyst’s Conclusion: Key Questions for the Case